energystorm51/Animal-Classifier/README.md

 Efficiency is calculated by dividing accuracy by the FLOPS count.

 ## Report Analysis
-A detailed breakdown of the model training research methodology can be found in the pdf file.
+Realistically, an animal classification program available to the general public would be more popular with a high accuracy.
+Therefore, the most optimal model is Model 8, which uses Transfer Learning to achieve this.
+The efficiency is also at an acceptable level, close to 80%.
+A tradeoff between accuracy and efficiency was favored, as efficiency may vary depending on the device being used

-Authored by Jingyi Qiu and Toyesha Kaushik
+**Authored by Jingyi Qiu and Toyesha Kaushik**